You’re at sports practice or you suffer a nasty fall — and you think you’ve twisted your wrist.

 How to Wrap an Ankle Sprain

-Like wrist sprains, wrapping an ankle sprain can help lessen damage to the surrounding tissue.
+As with wrist sprains, wrapping an ankle sprain can help lessen damage to the surrounding tissue.
 It can reduce swelling and provide support to the injured joint.

-To wrap your sprain:
+To wrap your ankle sprain:

 - Begin your wrap several inches above the injured ankle.